ChicoState/SoftwareEngineering/x03-Group/README.md

 *[Rushi Thakkar](https://github.com/trushi) - Wiiling to  resolve issues regarding autocomplete, navigation and documentation for graph and form.

+*[Satyajeet Swamy](https://github.com/SatyajeetSwamy) - Interested in documentation via YUIDocs and also work on input, calendar plugin.

 ## KDevelop

 ## MouseTrap